A Timeline of Local History

 1870’s Clunes, Kings, Brown, Conner, Quinlan and Twine took Grazing Right over most of the Wongan Hills area.

-1871 Lyell, Government Geologist looking for minerals in the Wongan Hills Area
+1871 Lyell, a Government Geologist looked for minerals in the Wongan Hills Area

-1873 Bishop Salvado, Clune, Henessy acquired water holes, consolidating their holdings.
+1873 Bishop Salvado, Clune, and Henessy acquired water holes, consolidating their holdings.

 1881 Bishop Salvado bought Dumbo Mission, 72,000 acres leasehold, 400 acres freehold.